 Print Your Tax Withholding Form

 Use ETF’s online Income Tax Withholding Calculator to update how much income tax is taken out of your annuity payments.
-After you have entered the information, print your tax withholding election form to submit to ETF.
-Go to the Substitute W-4P Tax Withholding Certificate for Pension or Annuity Payments page to submit the form electronically.
+After you have entered the information, print your tax withholding election forms (Wisconsin Tax Withholding Election for WRS Annuity Payments (ET-4337) and IRS form W-4P) to submit to ETF.

 Federal Income Tax

-If you do not fill out a tax withholding form, federal law requires ETF to withhold federal taxes as if you are married with three exemptions.
+If you do not fill out a tax withholding form, federal law requires ETF to withhold federal taxes as if you are single with no adjustments.
 U.S. citizens living abroad cannot choose “No Withholding”; federal tax withholding is mandatory.
 Note: Federal withholding tables are subject to changes by the Internal Revenue Service.
 Consult with your professional tax advisor or visit irs.gov for the latest information.

 State Income Tax